 Baseboard Painting Tips for a Perfect Finish

-Crawling on your hands and knees to tape floors and paint baseboards is a slow and tedious process if you have miles of trim to paint, but my tips will help you finish faster with sharper lines.
-If you're painting baseboard in multiple rooms, I recommend using a paint sprayer to spray the trim instead of using a brush, but if you're only painting in one or two small rooms, brushing is usually the better option.
+Crawling on your hands and knees to tape floors and paint baseboards is a slow and tedious process if you have miles of trim to paint, but my tips in this article will help you finish faster with sharper lines.
+If you're painting baseboard in multiple rooms, I recommend using a paint sprayer to spray the trim instead of using a brush, but if you're only painting trim in one or two small rooms, brushing is usually the better option.

 Before you paint your baseboards, vacuum the floor where it meets the wood, especially carpeting.
 Pet hair and debris collect there and ends up on the paint brush.
 Another tip is to use a high quality brush that lays the paint on smoother with the least amount of brush strokes as possible.
 Some of my favorite paint brushes for cutting-in are Purdy brushes.
 An angled trim brush 2 to 2 1/2-inches wide works best.

 I also strongly recommend going with trim enamel that self-levels to help level out your brush strokes even more as you paint.
 Three self-leveling paints I've used many times for trim include Pro Classic, Emerald Urethane enamel and the Pro Industrial water-based alkyd urethane enamel.
 All three are from Sherwin Williams.

 In this article I cover five baseboard painting hacks and tips that will make your project go faster with pro results.

 1. Skip the Painter's Tape

 One of the best baseboard painting hacks is to insert a taping knife, or even a piece of cardboard, into the space between the baseboard and the floor so you can cut-in easily without making a mess on the floor.